You’re planning a trip to Europe.

-I’ve been traveling to Germany and beyond for nearly 30 years and have made every packing mistake you can imagine.
+I’ve been traveling to Europe in all 4 seasons for nearly 30 years and have made every packing mistake you can imagine.

-I’ve lugged around items I regretted packing, spent hours searching for things I didn’t think to pack instead of enjoying my travels, and wasted more money than I’d like to admit.
+I’ve lugged around items I regretted packing, spent hours of my trip searching for things I should have packed, and wasted more money than I’d like to admit.

 Fortunately for you, you can learn from my mistakes!